peterdotplus/JeevesBot/backend/README.md

-# WeightBuddy Backend
+# JeevesBot Backend

-A weight loss motivation chatbot backend that sends daily inspiration and check-in messages via Telegram.
+A digital assistant for business management with calendar functionality through a Telegram interface.

 ## Features

+- **Calendar Management**: Add, view, and manage appointments
-- **Daily Inspiration**: Sends motivational messages and check-ins via Telegram
+- **Telegram Integration**: All functionality accessible via Telegram bot
-- **AI-Powered**: Uses DeepSeek AI to generate personalized messages
-- **Localhost Security**: `/send-inspiration` endpoint only accessible from localhost
-- **Test-Driven Development**: Comprehensive test suite with Jest
+- **7-Day View**: View appointments for today and the next 6 days
+- **Current Date Awareness**: All responses include the current date
+- **Data Persistence**: File-based storage for appointments and conversation memory

 ## Tech Stack